NathanFee/game-project-client/README.md

 I then created a function to iterate through past games and display the users stats on wins/loses/draws.
 ```
-# Phase 8: Final Touches
+## Phase 8: Final Touches
 ```
 I swapped the order of this styling first, troubleshooting and then creating the READ ME as I had the time and I wanted my product to appear finished.
 ```
-# Phase 9: Break This
+## Phase 9: Break This
 ```
-As recommended by Jennifer Meade I posted my game link to be tested by my peers for errors.
+As recommended by one of our instructors, Jennifer Meade, I posted my game link to be tested by my peers for errors.
 ```
-# Unsolved Problems
+## Unsolved Problems
 ```
 I wouldve liked to make my code a little more DRY and be more consistent on variables.
 ```
-# Future Changes / Additions
+## Future Changes / Additions
 ```
 I wouldve liked to add a feature to highlight the winning row.